-Summer Reading 2019 | Mr. Via | stephen.via@fcspaladins.org
+Summer Reading 2022 | Mr. Via | stephen.via@fcspaladins.org

 Why do we read literature?
 I know-the question sounds rhetorical and obvious.
 But pause for a moment and seriously consider it.
 Why do we read literature?
-In an age of instant information funneled through a myriad of newsfeeds, timelines, and trending topics, has literature lost its edge?
+In an age of instant information funneled through a myriad of news feeds, social media stories, and trending topics, has literature lost its edge?
 Has its relevance in our modern world faded?

-Or is it we who have lost touch?
+Or have we lost touch?